Ovok-User/hello-world/README.md

 1. [Subscribe](https://ovok.com/) to a payment plan that fits your project requirements.
 2. Follow the link in the confirmation email to configure your password.
 3. [Sign in](https://dashboard.dev.ovok.com/signup) to the Ovok dashboard with your email and password.
-4. Go to [Overview](https://dashboard.dev.ovok.com/developer) and create a new client by clicking on "Create new client".
+4. Go to [Overview](https://dashboard.dev.ovok.com/developer) and create a new client by clicking on the **Create new client** text.
-5. Input a client name (and optionally a description and redirect URI) and click on "createClient".
+5. Input a client name (and optionally a description and redirect URI) and click on the **createClient** button.
-6. Go to [ClientApplication](https://dashboard.dev.ovok.com/ClientApplication), click on the newly created client, and copy the client ID.
+6. Go to [ClientApplication](https://dashboard.dev.ovok.com/ClientApplication), click on the newly created client, and copy the client `ID`.
-7. Go to [Project](https://dashboard.dev.ovok.com/admin/project) and copy project ID.
+7. Go to [Project](https://dashboard.dev.ovok.com/admin/project), click on the **Details** tab and copy the project `ID`.

 ## Clone and Run the Ovok Hello World App
 1. Clone the `ovok-hello-world` repository to your local machine: